joshualauw/alta/README.md

 ## ✨ Features

 - **Source Management**: Upload documents, URLs, or raw text to build your knowledge base.

-- **Grouping**: Organize sources into groups for better structure and targeted querying.
+- **Grouping**: Organize sources into groups for better structure.
 - **Bulk Upload**: Create multiple sources at once.
 Ingestion is processed asynchronously.

-- **Automated Ingestion Pipeline**: Automatic chunking, embedding, and vector storage.
+- **Ingestion Pipeline**: Automatic chunking, embedding, and vector storage.
 - **Preset Configurations**: Customize chunk sizes, embedding models, and query sensitivity.
 - **Smart Search**: Ask your sources using natural language with support for tone and reranking options.

 ## 🧱 Architecture